laravel-ready/theme-manager/README.md

 Theme Manager works with `theme` and `group` pair and you can restrict with the route specific theme groups.

-Just pass the group alias to middleware like as `theme-manager:web` or `theme-manager:your-group`.
+Just pass the group alias to middleware like as `theme-manager:theme-group`.
+This option can be useful to avoid theme confusions.

 ## 🚀 Usage